 Many conservative Christian groups in America today are heirs of the fundamentalist-evangelical tradition.
 Most of these took a side during or after the big split.
 Where you find yourself is not so much a matter of doctrine, but of mood, approach and emphasis.
 Of ethos.
 Both movements try to do good things, necessary things, biblical things.
 Evangelicalism today takes many forms.
 Fundamentalism is dying as a movement, but its ethos may well live on.

-J.C.
-Ryle gave his summary of the “evangelical religion” a long time ago, in a different context.
+For my part, I’ll stick with the Anglican pastor J.C.
+Ryle, who gave his summary of the “evangelical religion” a long time ago, in a different context.
 He had five headings:

 - The first leading feature in Evangelical Religion is the absolute supremacy it assigns to Holy Scripture, as the only rule of faith and practice, the only test of truth, the only judge of controversy.